OfficeDev/SAP-GWM-SharePoint-Provider-Hosted-App/Readme.md

  - Office Developer Tools for Visual Studio 2013 March, 2014, version or later.
 (This is included in Update 2 of Visual Studio 2013.)

- - A Office 365 Developer Site in an Office 365 domain that is associated with a Azure AD tenancy.
+ - An Office 365 Developer Site in an Office 365 domain that is associated with a Azure AD tenancy.
 See Sign up for an Office 365 Developer Site, set up your tools and environment, and start deploying apps or How to: Create a Developer Site within your existing Office 365 subscription.

  - A Gateway for Microsoft (GWM) deployed and configured in Microsoft Azure.
 See the document SAP Gateway to Microsoft Implementation Guide.